Les Gets Alps Ski Property

 All information provided is believed to be current and provided free of charge.
 No liability can be accepted for the reliability of the information and statements made as this is obtained from 3rd parties.
 We always recommend you take legal advice from a fully qualified Lawyer or Notary before buying a property overseas.

-Superb 2 bedroom apartment, with a total spacious living area of 93.5m2, ideally situated within a luxurious residence right in the heart of the village of Les Gets and with the added bonus of being a...
+Beautifully presented 3 bedroom apartment, with a total living area of 137m2, situated right in the centre of the village of Les Gets, with spacious living rooms and high quality services.
+Beau...